nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![Delete Sequence Diagram](images/DeleteContactCommandSequenceDiagram.png)

-To delete all contacts, a user must enter the command `rm all`.
+To _delete all contacts_, a user must enter the command `rm all`.
 The sequence diagram below shows how the removal of all contacts works.
 Before any deletion, the user will be prompted with a message to confirm deletion.
 If the user confirms deletion for all contacts, deletion will be executed, along with a message to show that deletion has been executed.